ossf/scorecard/docs/faq.md

 ### Wasn't this project called "Scorecards" (plural)?

 Yes, kind of.
 The project was initially called "Security Scorecards" but that form wasn't used consistently.
 In particular, the repo was named "scorecard" and so was the program.
-Over time people started referring to either form (singular and plural) and the inconsitency became prevalent.
+Over time people started referring to either form (singular and plural) and the inconsistency became prevalent.
 To end this situation the decision was made to consolidate over the use of the singular form in keeping with the repo and program name, drop the "Security" part and use "OpenSSF" instead to ensure uniqueness.
 One should therefore refer to this project as "OpenSSF Scorecard" or "Scorecard" for short.

 ## Check-specific Questions